chase-kusterer/unsupervised-learning/README.md

 ## Table of Contents
 ### Regression Modeling
-- Script 01 - Base Modeling<br>
-- Script 02 - Missing Value Analysis and Transformations<br>
-- Script 03 - Feature Engineering<br>
-- Script 04 - Feature Engineering with Discrete Data<br>
-- Script 05 - The Model Building Framework<br>
-- Script 06 - Advanced Linear Models<br>
-- Script 07 - KNN and Distance Standardization<br>
-- Script 08 - Nonparametric Modeling with Regression Trees<br>
-- Script 09 - Hyperparameter Tuning<br>
-- Script 10 - Nonparametric Ensemble Models<br><br>

-### Classification Modeling
-- Script 01 - Preparing the Titanic Dataset
+- Script 01 - Fundamentals of Computer Vision<br>
-- Script 02 - From Regression to Classification
+- Script 02 - Principal Component Analysis<br>
-- Script 03 - Changing the Prediction Threshold
-- Script 04 - Classification Trees
-- Script 05 - Hyperparameter Tuning and Ensemble Modeling
+- Script 03 - Combining PCA and Clustering<br>
-- Script 06 - Classification Modeling with Unsupervised Data
+- Script 04 - Classification Modeling with Unsupervised Data<br><br>
-<br><br>

 ### Special Thanks to Binder
 [Binder](https://mybinder.org/) made it possible for you to open this book with a single click.
 This has potentially saved every reader hours of setup time.